 (clicking on images opens larger versions in new windows or tabs)

+When the Town of Fishkill was incorporated in 1788, Fishkill's land area included the present-day City of Beacon and Village of Fishkill, as well as the Town of Wappinger, Village of Wappingers Falls, Town of East Fishkill and a portion of the Town of LaGrange.
 The division of East Fishkill from the Town of Fishkill was effected November 29, 1849.
 All were originally part of the Rombout Patent.
 The land set off encompassed about 33,000 acres, and formed the second largest town territorially in the county, being exceeded only by the town of Washington.
 It is bounded on the north by LaGrange; east by Beekman; south by Putnam County, and west by Fishkill and Wappinger.
 The original settlers of the area were Dutch.

 When the railroad extending from Dutchess Junction to Pine Plains was completed in 1869, the Hopewell Hamlet sprang up near the station, and when the New England road was built, intersecting the Dutchess & Connecticut at this point, the hamlet was renamed Hopewell Junction.
 As a natural consequence the new Junction became the business center of the town.
 A coal and lumber yard was established in 1869 by R. C. Horton, and the following year Lawrence C. Rapelje built a hotel.
 The village contained several stores, mechanical shops, and the Borden Creamery.
 The Borden Creamery was constructed on Railroad Avenue in the Hopewell Hamlet facing the Hopewell Inn in 1901.
 Many local farmers brought milk to the Creamery to be pasteurized, bottled and transported to New York City.
 Borden closed the creamery in the 1930s.